Tencent/Hippy/docs/en-us/web/integration.md

 This tutorial shows how to integrate Hippy into a Web page.

 > Different from @hippy/react-web and @hippy/vue-Web, this solution (Web Renderer) will not replace @hippy/react and @hippy/vue.
-Instead, the bundle running in the native environment will run intact on the Web, which has advantages and disadvantages with Web translation solution.
+Instead, the bundle running in the native environment will run intactly on the Web, which has advantages and disadvantages with Web translation solution.
 Application can adopt appropriate solution according to specific scenarios

 ## Preparation